diksha4243/Heart_Disease-Predictor/README.md

 # Heart Disease Prediction

 ## Introduction
-Machine Learning -  It is dade with the help of Random Forest Classifier Algorithm, used random state = 3136
+Machine Learning -  It is made with the help of Random Forest Classifier Algorithm, used random state = 3136

 Model prediction Accuracy - 87%